pswhdev/pepe-beach-haven/README.md

 - [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.

-## Deployment
+## Deployment and Local deployment:

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+### Deployment

 - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps taken to deploy were as follows:
+  - Log in (or sign up) to Github.
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

-## Deployment & Local Development

-### Deployment

-The site is deployed using GitHub Pages - [The Quiz Arms](https://kera-cudmore.github.io/TheQuizArms/).

-To Deploy the site using GitHub Pages:

-1. Login (or signup) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms).
-3. Click the settings button.
-4. Select pages in the left hand navigation menu.
+  - Select pages in the left hand navigation menu.
-5. From the source dropdown select main branch and press save.
+  - From the source dropdown select main branch and press save.
-6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.
+  - The site has now been deployed, please note that this process may take a few minutes before the site goes live.

+The live link can be found here - [Pepe Beach Haven](https://pswhdev.github.io/pepe-beach-haven/)

 ### Local Development